 The original construction was comprised of wood units made of 2x4’s enclosed with ½’’ plywood.

 Why PT Was Not Originally Used

 Pressure treated wood (PT) products first became popular in the 70's, but by the mid-80's when we constructed this sculpture, research indicated that the chemicals used were too toxic for indoor use.
 It wasn’t until the 90’s that safer chemicals were used in the production of PT products.
-Thus, when we built this sculpture we decided not to use PT.
+Thus, we did not use PT.
 Instead, we coated the outside plywood with tar and plastic as a safe and effective alternative for protecting the wood from contact with plant irrigation and moist soil.

-It held up well but after 30 years the plastic had eroded in many places and the ply had rotted.
+It held up well, but after 30 years the plastic eroded and the ply rotted.
 The rot was so extensive that in many places only a sheet of tar remained.
-The plywood on the visible sides of the sculpture was coated with glue and dirt to give the impression of dirt walls as in an excavation.
+The plywood on the visible side of the sculpture was coated with glue and dirt to give the impression of dirt walls as in an excavation.
 These were in good shape except for the bottom 2" or so where moist dirt created rot.
 Most of the supporting 2x4’s were pock-marked with rot.